Trustworthy-AI-Group/PGN/README.md

 ```
 @inproceedings{ge2023boosting,
      title={{Boosting Adversarial Transferability by Achieving Flat Local Maxima}},
-     author={Zhijin Ge and Fanhua Shang and Hongying Liu and Yuanyuan Liu and Xiaosen Wang},
+     author={Zhijin Ge and Hongying Liu and Xiaosen Wang and Fanhua Shang and Yuanyuan Liu},
      booktitle={Proceedings of the Advances in Neural Information Processing Systems},
      year={2023},
 }